chef/chef-web-docs/chef_master/source/resource_zypper_package.rst

 ``:purge``
    Purge a package.
 This action typically removes the configuration files as well as the package.

+``:reconfig``
+   Reconfigure a package.
+This action requires a response file.

 ``:remove``
    Remove a package.

+``:unlock``
+   Unlocks the zypper package so that it can be upgraded to a newer version.

+   New in Chef Client 12.16.

 ``:upgrade``
    Install a package and/or ensure that a package is the latest version.